A robust and adaptive MPC formulation for Gaussian process models: Problem setup preliminaries

 \subsection{Problem setup}

 We consider a continuous-time nonlinear system

-where~\mbox{$x(t)\in\R^n~$} is the state of the system at time~\mbox{$t \geq 0$} with initial state~\mbox{$x(0) = x_0$},~\mbox{$u(t)\in \R^m$}, the control input,~\mbox{$g:\R^n\rightarrow \R$} an unknown function, and~\mbox{$d(t)\in \D$}, a disturbance lying in the (known) compact set~$\D\subset\R^q$.
-We assume that~$f_w$ is linear\footnote{ Linearity in $u,d$ can be achieved using state augmentation, while the unknown function $g$ can always be defined such that the model error in linear in $g$.} in~$u,g,d$, i.e.,
+where~\mbox{$x(t)\in\R^n~$} is the state of the system at time~\mbox{$t \geq 0$} with initial state~\mbox{$x(0) = x_0$}, ~\mbox{$u(t)\in \R^m$} the control input,~\mbox{$g:\R^n\rightarrow \R$} an unknown function, and~\mbox{$d(t)\in \D$}, a disturbance lying in the (known) compact set~$\D\subset\R^q$.
+We assume that~$f_w$ is linear\footnote{ Linearity in $u,d$ can be achieved using state augmentation, while the unknown function $g$ can always be defined such that the model error is linear in $g$.} in~$u,g,d$, i.e.,

-where~$B(x)\in\R^{n\times m}$ and~$E(x)\in\R^{n\times q}$ are state-dependent matrices, and~$G\in\R^{n}$ is a constant vector.
-While we consider a scalar function~$g$ for simplicity of exposition, Appendix~\ref{sec:vector_valued_g} shows how the derived results generalize to vector-valued functions~$g$.
+where~$f$ is a known function,~$B(x)\in\R^{n\times m}$ and~$E(x)\in\R^{n\times q}$ are state-dependent matrices, and~$G\in\R^{n}$ is a constant vector.
+While we consider a scalar function~$g$ for simplicity of exposition, we show in \ifbool{arxiv}{Appendix~\ref{sec:vector_valued_g}}{\cite[Appendix B]{dubied2025robust}} how the derived results generalize to vector-valued functions~$g$.
 We assume~$u$ and~$d$ to be piecewise continuous, as well as the function~$f_w$ to be continuously differentiable and Lipschitz continuous with respect to~$x$, so that the existence of a unique solution~$x(\cdot)$ to the differential equation~\eqref{eq:system_definition_general} is guaranteed \cite[Thm.~4.16]{slotine1991applied}.

 The system should satisfy the (joint-in-time) probabilistic state and input constraints

 where~$p\in(0,1)$ is chosen by the user and~$\Z$ is a compact set described by~$r$ inequalities: